Introduction

 Test Containers & DAL testing scenarios

-If you are a Spring Boot/Java developer you might have already heard of a library called testcontainers.
-It's a Java library that provides "... lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container."
+If you are a Spring Boot/Java developer, you might have heard of a library called testcontainers.
+The Java library provides "... lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container."

-For this post, I am going to use its C# counterpart which is called .NET Testcontainers.
+For this post, I will use its C# counterpart, called .NET Testcontainers.
 This NuGet package follows the idea of its Java predecessor and provides throwaway Docker instances for testing purposes.

-It is built on top of the .NET Docker remote API and comes with a couple of pre-configured configurations e.g. for Postgres, Microsoft SQL Server, MySQL, Redis, RabbitMQ, and a couple more.
+It is built on top of the .NET Docker remote API and comes with a couple of pre-configured configurations, e.g., Postgres, Microsoft SQL Server, MySQL, Redis, RabbitMQ, and a couple more.

 EF Core Testing Strategies & Test Containers

-When it comes to choosing an EF Core testing strategy, you can follow two different paths.
+You can follow two paths when choosing an EF Core testing strategy.
 You either use a test double or run your test against a production database.

 There are different kinds of test doubles you can choose from, which are:

-All of these strategies have their pros and cons, which I am not going to elaborate in full detail here.
+These strategies have pros and cons, which I will not fully elaborate on here.

 However, they all share one important drawback: The test doubles are not behaving exactly like your production database.
 Let me name a few important points: